 Trying to pin down whether addiction is a disease is helpful in the scope of public health, where such labeling can positively influence legislation, healthcare benefits, and social acceptance.
 In terms of the individual, it can affect how someone might view their condition.
 Gene Heyman perhaps said it best that addiction is a “disorder of choice.”

-Major Sources of Data on the Extent of Drug Use in the US
+Major Addiction Treatment Resources for Data on the Extent of Drug Use in the US

 - American Psychiatric Association or APA